ibm-cloud-docs/instructlab/ilab-cli.md

     The maximum length is `300` characters.
 The minimum length is `13` characters.
 The value must match regular expression `/^https:\/\/([a-zA-Z0-9-]+\\.)*cloud-object-storage(?:\\.test)?\\.appdomain\\.cloud$/`.

 `--secrets-manager-git-url` (string)
 :   The URL to a Secrets Manager instance to retrieve your user-defined secrets.
+The credentials in your Secrets Manager instance are used to retrieve the knowledge documents that are referenced in your taxonomy from the repository where they're stored.
 This option provides a value for a sub-field of the JSON option 'secrets-manager-config'.
 It is mutually exclusive with that option.

     The maximum length is `300` characters.
 The minimum length is `13` characters.
 The value must match regular expression `/^https:\/\/([a-zA-Z0-9-]+\\.)*secrets-manager(?:\\.test)?\\.appdomain\\.cloud$/`.

 `--secrets-manager-git-id` (string)
 :   The Secrets Manager ID that points to your personal authorization token and URL in JSON format.
+The credentials in your Secrets Manager instance are used to retrieve the knowledge documents that are referenced in your taxonomy from the repository where they're stored.
 This option provides a value for a sub-field of the JSON option 'secrets-manager-config'.
 It is mutually exclusive with that option.

     The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-z0-9-]+$/`.